MicrosoftDocs/azure-devops-docs/docs/boards/queries/planning-ranking-priorities.md

    :::column-end:::
    :::column span="2":::
-   A number usually assigned by a background process used to track the sequence of items on a backlog or board.
+   A number assigned by a background process used to track the sequence of items on a backlog or board.

    Reference name=Microsoft.VSTS.Common.BacklogPriority, Data type=Double